Chart Color Schemes

 Corowa Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is high at 26.8%, including 11.0% in primary education, 7.6% in secondary education, and 1.8% pursuing tertiary education.
+Educational participation is high, with 26.8% of residents currently enrolled in formal education.
+This includes 11.0% in primary education, 7.6% in secondary education, and 1.8% pursuing tertiary education.
 There are six schools operating within Corowa Surrounds, educating approximately 318 students.
 The educational mix includes five primary schools and one K-12 school.
-Local school capacity is limited at 4.1 places per 100 residents compared to the regional average of 9.4, leading many families to travel for schooling.
+Local school capacity is limited (4.1 places per 100 residents vs 9.4 regionally), leading many families to travel to nearby areas for schooling.

 Frequently Asked Questions - Education